UMD algal flow technology cleans and increases oxygen content of the water while producing sustainable energy

 “This innovative project highlights the importance of good partners like UMD and the U.S. Maritime Administration, who share the mutual goal of improving the health of the Chesapeake Bay,” said Bill Richardson, MDOT MPA general manager of safety, environment, and risk management.
 “We thank AAPA for this recognition and look forward to instituting other environmental initiatives at the Port of Baltimore.”

-Stephanie Lansing, associate professor in the Department of Environmental Science & Technology (ENST) with the College of Agriculture & Natural Resources (AGNR) at UMD, is currently leading this project to explore ways to actively reduce pollution in the Chesapeake Bay while increasing the overall sustainability of the Port.
+Stephanie Lansing, associate professor in the Department of Environmental Science & Technology (ENST) with the College of Agriculture & Natural Resources (AGNR) and Extension at UMD, is currently leading this project to explore ways to actively reduce pollution in the Chesapeake Bay while increasing the overall sustainability of the Port.
 Peter May, assistant research professor, and Patrick Kangas, associate professor, both also of ENST, built the algal turf scrubber (ATS) treatment system using algae as a filtration system, resulting in excess nutrients being removed from the water.
 Nutrient pollution causes the water to be low in oxygen, killing the wildlife and throwing off the natural ecosystem.

 “This represents a great collaboration between several ENST faculty and the Port for a number of years,” says Kangas.
 “We got more than five years of good data on the performance of the ATS while I was involved, and then Stephanie Lansing came on board and did a great job of working on the anaerobic digestion of the algal biomass to produce energy.
 It is really a ‘ground breaking’ project in several ways.
 As a large-scale ATS that was operated for a long time, this really demonstrated the Best Management Practice (BMP) concept that helped get the ATS certified by the Environmental Protection Agency and the state of Maryland for nutrient removal.
 But Lansing's contribution was critical in showing what to do with the algae once it was harvested after the nutrients were removed from the water.”